 I rolled the sides of the filled macarons in crushed peppermint candy, which added a delightful crunch to the macarons.

 And about the red marbled shells, it’s very simple to obtain that effect.

 I was going to take some pictures, however, I made these at night, so I couldn’t take any.

 Grab the piping bag and put it inside of a cup, wrapping the outside of the bag around the top of the cup, so the bag is held open.
-(You can see me do this all the time on my macaron videos on Youtube, when I am ready to transfer the batter to a piping bag)

 Then, dip a small brush in some red food coloring.
 Don’t add too much, just a very little dab of food coloring.

 Brush 4 vertical lines from the bottom of the bag, where the round piping tip is, all the way to the top.
 Make sure the lines are spaced out evenly, at 12 o’clock, 3 o’clock, 6 o’clock, and 9 o’clock.